How do individuals get into the program?

 What sorts of activities do individuals participate in?
 Will I know what my loved one’s schedule is?

 In addition to a variety of therapies and activities within each facility, there are a number of community-based opportunities every week.
 Each center has its own program schedule; all are available for review.

 What are are the hours of operation?

-Adult Training Centers are open Monday through Friday from 9 am to 2 pm.
-The hours of operation for Crew Labor are 8:30 am to 2:30 pm.
+Community Access Centers are open Monday through Friday from 9 am to 2 pm.
 Centers are closed on holidays.

 How do I apply?

 Eligibility criteria for services funded by the Division of Developmental Disabilities (DDD) is outlined in state law, and the application process can be time-consuming.
 DDD requires extensive documentation to determine whether an individual’s functional limitations fall within the specified criteria.